childressraven/to-do-list/README.md

 # to-do-list
-Simple to do list built in HTML, CSS and JavaScript
+Simple To Do list built in HTML, CSS and JavaScript

+To view the to do list, download the Zip file and open the index.html file in your browser.

 To add an to do item,